User Handles for Node and Connector in Blazor Diagram Component

 How to provide a template to userhandle

-You can define user handle style using a template in the UserHandleTemplate at the tag level.
-The template will be rendered when the PathData and ImageUrl properties of the userhandle are not defined.
-However, if either PathData or ImageUrl is defined, then template will not be rendered as they take precedence.
-The following code explains how to define a template for the fixeduserhandle.
+You can customize the appearance of user handles by defining a template in the UserHandleTemplate at the tag level.
+This template will be rendered when neither the PathData nor ImageUrl properties of the user handle are specified.
+However, if either PathData or ImageUrl is defined, they take precedence, and the template will not be rendered.
+This allows for flexible styling options while maintaining a clear hierarchy of visual representations for user handles.
+The following code explains how to define a template for the FixedUserHandle.

 @using Syncfusion.Blazor.Diagram